-In this article, we profile the 10 best university jazz programs for 2017-2018.
+In this article, we profile the 10 best university jazz programs of 2022.

 The resulting selections for our top 10 best university jazz programs are listed below.

 Oberlin College’s jazz studies program is recognized as one of the most respected programs of its kind in the country.
 The conservatory, in operation since 1973, has offered jazz courses and studies since 1989.
 In fact, 1989 is when the jazz studies major became available.
 Upon admission to Oberlin’s highly selective program, students start a sequence of courses in private composition.
 Masterclass opportunities are also available, allowing students to work with some of the most renowned musicians in the world.
 While the school is not the least expensive on our list, it does have top rankings from reputable sources like U.S. News & World Report.
 In fact, Oberlin ranks #37 in best national liberal arts colleges and #83 in best value schools based on the average level of need-based financial aid received by admitted students.

 Coral Gables, Florida